We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Signia Styletto X

-The Styletto X range is a receiver-in-canal (RIC) hearing aid, meaning it discreetly sits behind the ear and fits into the ear canal.
+The Styletto X range is a receiver-in-canal (RIC) hearing aid, which sits discreetly behind the ear and fits into the ear canal.

 Models in the Styletto range are slim, discreet, and available in five color combinations.